finarioapp/api/documentation/resources/Payments.md

 _status_: `422`, _body_: `{"errors":{"date":["can't be blank"],"amount":["can't be blank"]}}`

 #### - Payment not found
 This update endpoint works as an "upsert".
-If you use a Payment ID that doesn't exist, a new Payment will be created with the passed ID as the reference.
+If you use a Payment ID that doesn't exist, a new Payment will be created with the `reference` attribute set to the ID passed in.